Jefferies Financial Group Inc. research snapshot

 JEF AI Trading Strategy Framework

 The JEF AI trading strategy is a rules-based framework for a pure-play investment banking and capital markets stock.
-It is not personalized advice and should be paired with live chart data, position sizing, earnings dates, deal-activity commentary, credit marks, and clear invalidation levels.
+It is not personalized advice and should be paired with live chart data, position sizing, earnings dates, deal-activity commentary, credit marks, legal developments, and clear invalidation levels.

 Trend-following setup